maxadamo/g10k-zfs/README.md

 Add ZFS snapshot capability to G10K.

-* creates ZFS snapshots on an existing ZFS pool
-* rotates in a loop two snapshots, called `Even` and `Odd`
-* mounts either `Even` or `Odd` depending on the rotation position
+* creates a new ZFS r/o snapshot whose name contains a timestamp (i.e.: `code/g10k@Date-06-Jan-2020_Time-16.28.42`)
+* unmount the currently mounted snapshot
+* mount the new snapshot
+* deletes the old snapshot

 ## Requirements

 * 1\.
 ZOL (ZFS On Linux) configured on Linux
 * 2\.
-One ZFS Pool configured (this tool will create a filesystem called `g10k` inside your pool and mount it on `/g10k`).
-You can use the following instructions:
+One ZFS Pool configured (this tool will create a filesystem called `g10k` inside your pool and mount it, by default, on `/g10k`).
+You can use one of the following steps:
   * 2.1\. read this help page: [setup-zfs-storage-pool](https://tutorials.ubuntu.com/tutorial/setup-zfs-storage-pool)
   * 2.2\. use Puppet to create the pool: [zfs_core](https://forge.puppet.com/puppetlabs/zfs_core).
 * 3\.
 The default mount point is `/etc/puppetlabs/code`, which means that you need to populate the filesystem with all the files that you had under `/etc/puppetlabs/code`